Heather Rossi

 Lifelong learner.

 Finance strategy, operations, and AI transformation at McMaster-Carr.
-Outside that work, Torah teaching and Modern Jewish History.
+Torah teaching, Jewish women's communal life, and history scholarship.

 Portrait of Heather Rossi.